 Without a cure for leprosy (also known as Hansen’s disease) the condition was regarded with horror.
 Those affected carried the burden of stigma and isolation.

-The most common solution was isolation in a leprosarium, or a dedicated hospital.
-Through the centuries and in many areas of the world, island were usually devoted as a leprosarium as well.
+The most common solution was isolation in a leprosarium or a dedicated hospital.
+Through the centuries and in many areas of the world, islands were usually devoted as a leprosarium as well.

 And an island like Spinalonga was an ideal place: t was still close to Crete to allow for the transfer of patients and the delivery of supplies, but far enough from the coast.

 Initially, patients arrived from Crete, but after the unification with Greece (1913), the island also received patients from the mainland.
 Later on, Spinalonga was classified as an International Hospital for Leprosy.

 Despite the stigma and the first years of terrible conditions for the first inhabitants, as time went by, and mostly after the 1930s, residents of Spinalonga managed to lead a rather normal life.
 Many had the privacy of a house, there were shops, and funds would arrive from the government.

 Life was bearable, the residents organized their own community and voted.
 They also established a school, an open market, a hospital, a cinema, and a kafenio.
 They cultivated aloe and used the plant for treating their sore skin.
 On the island, there were also churches and a cemetery.

 The island closed in 1957 when an antibiotic cure for leprosy was found.
 Every resident left while a priest remained, until 1962, to maintain the Greek Orthodox traditions in terms of mourning times.